1-25 of 62

 Early Head Start

 (YWCA Preschool) Accredited preschool for 2 years old -5 years old focusing on the development of the child.
 Standardized curriculum in use in a safe nurturing environment.
+Children do not have to be potty trained but need to be in pull ups.

 Our Honolulu site was opened in 1996 and is located on the 1st floor of the Prince Kuhio Federal Building.
 Rainbow School Honolulu has an Infant/Toddler program which is licensed for 15 infants and toddlers.
 Our Preschool program is licensed for 75 children ages 2-5 years old.
 Rainbow School, Inc. in Agreement with the US General Services Administration, provides childcare services to Federal employees who are given priority and the general public.
+We are licensed by the State of Hawaii and all staff meet State licensing requirements.
+We accept DHS – Child Care Connection, Open Door, First-to-Work, Kamehameha Schools’ Keiki Pauahi Scholars Program, and Federal subsidies.
+All tuition payments are done through the FACTS Tuition Management program.
+Your child’s Form 14, current TB clearance and DHS 908 Form are required upon acceptance into the school.
+Parents are also responsible for a non-refundable registration fee of $175 upon acceptance.
+If there are no availabilities, your child’s application will be placed on the center’s waitlist.
+Please contact the Center Director directly to set up a visit.